mixxxdj/manual/source/chapters/library.rst

     * **Clear BPM and Beatgrid**: Removes :term:`BPM` and :term:`beatgrid` data of selected tracks from the Mixxx library.
-After doing this, we recommended you to :ref:`analyze <library-analyze>` the tracks again.
+After doing this, we recommended you to :ref:`analyze <configuration-analyze>` the tracks again.

 * **Reload Track Metadata from File**: If the track's :term:`metadata` changes, e.g. if you used iTunes to edit them, this option lets you save the new values